Best Of15 min read

 Q: Should I pay off debt or invest first?

-This is the classic personal finance debate, and here's the deal — the math-optimal answer is: pay off any debt above roughly 7% interest before investing beyond your employer's 401k match.
-Below that threshold, the historical market return (around 10% annually for broad index funds over long periods) outpaces what you'd save on interest.
-It's not emotional, it's arithmetic.
-SoFi and Betterment both have calculators that help you model this specific decision for your own numbers, which is worth spending 20 minutes on before you decide.
+Here's the arithmetic: pay off any debt above roughly 7% interest before investing beyond your employer's 401k match.
+Below that threshold, the historical market return (around 10% annually for broad index funds over long periods) typically beats what you'd save on interest.
+SoFi and Betterment both have calculators that help you model this specific decision for your numbers, which is worth 20 minutes of your time before you decide.

 Tags